Modern Short Stack Play (Part 1)

 - Take a good look at the picture in general.
 What sticks out?
 The two left columns and the two top rows.
 Not only are they all green, but they make huge numbers of blinds, yet they include a bunch of hands that are tough to play post-flop,like K5o, A2o and Q4s.
 Amazingly, hands that are much easier to play post-flop (98o, 86s, etc.) make much less in comparison to a shove, which makes constructing our ranges quite easy.

-A reasonable question to ask is, should we be making all these mathematically correct shoves?
-Of course not, and there are several reasons why we shouldn’t:
+A reasonable question to ask is whether we should be making all these shoves because they’re mathematically correct?
+There are several reasons why we shouldn’t:

 It is difficult to make a steady living playing MTTs pushing every edge that equity calculating software suggest, without exception.
 But, as I said before, they give you a basic foundation.
 If you’re well-versed in equity calculations, you always know roughly how much you can shove (in my experience, it’s virtually always more than you’d expect, especially when you’re in the big blind).
 You now have a very effective way to play against players who open too many hands.
 No one is going to exploit you by opening 72o if you’re capable of shoving 74s or K2o.
 If they try, you’re getting the best of them every time.